-If you are looking to improve your Quality Scores in AdWords, almost every single PPC expert will start by telling you to take steps to improve your click-through rate.
+If you are looking to improve your Quality Scores in Google Ads (formerly known as Google AdWords), almost every single PPC expert will start by telling you to take steps to improve your click-through rate.
 No surprise there.
 Google has not been shy in sharing that CTR is the most influential metric used in calculating your Quality Score, and our own internal studies back this up.

 The only question is, how influential?